Diving - The adventure continues!

 Dawn, who was my buddy for the first dive, had an O-ring fail (it happened to another buddy in Swanage earlier in the season, too - Am I becoming a jinx?), so I dived with Cameron, our Diving Officer, and Will who hadn't dived in a couple of years, but has always been a steady diver and it proved to be the case again as we explored the 'Brandy Wreck', with me spending most of my time capturing some video footage for Dawn on her GoPro.

-Both Will and Cameron clocked up some deco, so I waited with them, which meant I used up more air than I needed to, so the afternoon dive on the shallower Blackhawk Bow section was curtailed a bit.
+Both Will and Cameron clocked up some deco (I had a weak Nitrox mix), so I waited with them, which meant I used up more air than I needed to, so the afternoon dive on the shallower Blackhawk Bow section was curtailed a bit.

 I'd never dived this before, trying once but never seeing anything, but this was a lovely picturesque dive with fish galore, some very large, a reasonable amount of wreckage and 4 Congers, some hiding themselves inside rusting winches.